Difference between love marriage and arranged marriage

 Natural pairing lasted longer among the birds

-According to this review of paper on The Guardian,
+According to this review of a paper on The Guardian,

 “When the birds were first released into communal aviaries, 46 out of 50 chosen pairs remained together, compared to only 38 out of 50 arranged pairs, indicating that force-paired birds were less willing to breed with each other and were more likely to divorce.”